devopslibrary/dl-frontend/_posts/2016-9-05-Jenkins CCJPE Operations Center.markdown

 -------------
 Nice job!!
 That's all that we needed to do to setup CJOC.
 Now let's open up a web browser and go to the IP address of the VM, on port 8888.
-You will need to sign up for a trial license if you don' have an enterprise license yet.
+You will need to sign up for a trial license if you don't have an enterprise license yet.

 ![License](/images/license.png)